Joko Widodo declared winner of Indonesia's presidential election | DW | 21.05.2019

 Indonesia's electoral officials rushed to declare incumbent President Joko Widodo the winner of the recent presidential poll amid fears of violence.
 Widodo's opponent Prabowo Subianto has claimed widespread cheating.

-President Joko Widodo won the runoff presidential election in Indonesia with 55.5% of the vote, the nation's election commission said on Tuesday.
+President Joko Widodo won the runoff presidential election in Indonesia with 55.5% of the vote, the nation's General Elections Commission said on Tuesday.
 The final result puts his rival Prabowo Subianto at 44.5% percent.

 The official tally roughly matches the estimates published just hours after the April 17 vote.
 However, Widodo refused to declare victory after the polls closed and instructed his supporters to wait for the official results in the 264-million-people nation.